anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![base64 example](images/base64.png)
 ___
 #### df -i
-Linux Systems recognizes file with Inode Numbers and not with names.
+Linux Systems recognizes files with Inode Numbers and not with names.
-The no of available Inode Number gives the maximum number of files that can be accomodated in the disk or file system.
+The no of available Inode Numbers gives the maximum number of files that can be accommodated in the disk or file system.
-Use `df -i` to get available node number
+Use `df -i` to get the available node number
 ```bash
 df -i
 ```
 ![Availabe Inode Number](images/available-inode-numbers.png)
 ___
 #### sticky bits in linux permission
-sticky bits are useful when there is a shared folder for multiple user/groups.
-Sticky bit will restrict deleting a file create by a user A by another user B and vice versa.
+sticky bits are useful when there is a shared folder for multiple users/groups.
+A sticky bit will restrict deleting a file created by user A by another user B and vice versa.
 ```bash
 chmod +t folder_name
 ```
 ___
 #### find
-find command is used to find files or patterns inside file.
+find command is used to find files or patterns inside a file.
-Example you want to find a file name 'image.png'
+For example, you want to find a file name 'image.png'
 ```bash
 find . -name image.png
 ```